hmrc/get-nino-api/README.md

 This is the code repository for the Get NINO API.
 This repository contains:

-* code used to serves requests issued by approved other government departments via the HMRC API Platform.
+* code used to serve requests issued by approved other government departments via the HMRC API Platform.
 * content used to serve the documentation related to the endpoints exposed via the [HMRC Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation/docs/api).

 ## Viewing Documentation